MartinMohammed/Node-OnlineShop/DOCUMENTATION.md

 ## Custom Middleware Local Authentication: isAuth()

 ADD MIDDLEWARES INTO ROUTE HANDLER AS ARGUMENT.
 Check if the current User is logged in.
-LogIn status by express-session middleware.
+By default every session sets isLoggedIn to false LogIn status by express-session middleware.

 ADD as many Arguments/ Middleware we want => Parsed from the left to right (request) So if the User is logged in => next() middleware => getAddProduct